turingschool/front-end-curriculum/lessons/module-3/react-3-advanced-data-management.md

 We're also going to be running a back end server, which will function as our API!
 Lucky you, we've written up the backend for you, complete with documentation and friendly error messages.

-Clone down [the repo](https://github.com/turingschool-examples/ideabox-api) - but NOT inside your existing IdeaBox repository!
+Clone down [the repo](https://github.com/turingschool-examples/ideabox-api) seperately- but NOT inside your FE repository!

 ```bash
 git clone https://github.com/turingschool-examples/ideabox-api.git ideabox-api